ACCLA Logo

 A coin of Herod the Great introduced the Herodian rulers who governed Judea from 40 BCE to 95 CE.
 An eagle above the entrance to the Jerusalem Temple on one of Herod's coins was the first graven image on a Jewish coin.
 In the third part of the talk, Dr. Kenigsberg discussed the Jewish War against the Romans in 66-70 CE.
 A bronze half shekel with a date palm and baskets for gathering dates was one of many interesting coins presented.

 The coins illustrated by Dr. Kenigsberg were from his collection and provided insight into many aspects of ancient Jewish life.
-At the conclusion of the presentation a number of Judean coins and some small oil lamps were offered for inspection and sale.
+At the conclusion of the presentation a number of Judean coins and some small oil lamps were offered for inspection.

 Roger Burry for David Stepsay, Secretary